omfmartin/pocket-book-dictionary/README.md

 # Wiktionary to PocketBook Dictionary Converter

 Transforms Wiktionary content from Kiwix zim files into PocketBook-compatible dictionaries in either Lingvo DSL or XDXF format.
-Supports extracting entries for specific languages (e.g., extracting only Russian entries from English Wiktionary).
+Supports extracting entries for specific languages (e.g., extracting only Russian entries from English Wiktionary) and filtering by writing systems.

 ## System Requirements